Literary Studies Outcomes

 By the middle of his sophomore year at Bethel, Nathan says, his identity as a writer was established.
 His only choice: fiction or poetry?

 He chose poetry.
 After he graduated from Bethel – magna cum laude, and with a prestigious Thresher Award for his senior seminar paper – he worked for a year as a teacher in the day school at Prairie View Mental Health Services in Newton while applying to graduate schools.
 He was accepted to his first choice, the University of Montana at Missoula, which he said he had picked in part because it seemed to emphasize community among the writers in the Master of Fine Arts program – an impression which he says proved to be true.

 Halfway through his MFA studies, Nathan was one of the winners of the Ruth Lilly Poetry Fellowship, an award of $15,000 apiece given annually to two young poets enrolled in a graduate or undergraduate institution in the United States who have yet to publish a collection of poetry.
-Upon finishing his M.F.A. in 2005, Nathan was one of 10 writers for that year accepted as a fellow at the Fine Arts Work Center in Provincetown, Mass.
+Upon finishing his M.F.A. in 2005, Nathan was one of 10 writers for that year accepted as a fellow at the Fine Arts Work Center in Provincetown, Massachusetts.
 During his seven months at the center, Nathan completed the bulk of the work on a poetry manuscript, tentatively titled The Pangaea.

-Katy June-Friesen ’02
+- Katy June-Friesen – ’02

 - Katy earned two master’s degrees — one in literary and cultural studies from Carnegie Mellon University and one in journalism from the University of Missouri-Columbia.
 She is currently pursuing a doctorate from the University of Maryland as she works as an independent journalist, writer and editor.